CRITICS & AUDIENCES ARE CHEERING FOR JOE

 Chorus / Hostess / Waponi

-Jim is not a "Boomer" but a proud member of the "Lucky Few" (born 1945)!
-He has appeared in 34 productions with LPT: Wit; See How They Run; Joe vs The Volcano; Guys & Dolls; Harvey; Joyful Noise; Room Service; Boomers; The Voysey Inheritance; Amadeus; Rehearsal for Murder; The Winslow Boy; 1776; A Man For All Seasons; Ring Round the Moon; My Fair Lady; The Lion, the Witch, and the Wardrobe; You Can't Take It With You; A Woman of No Importance; The Mystery of Edwin Drood; Festival of Christmas '99, ’04 and ‘06; and 11 productions of An American Christmas.
-Other San Diego Theaters: The Old Globe, The Cygnet Theatre (Resident Artist), La Jolla Playhouse, San Diego Rep, North Coast Rep (Associate Artist), New Village Arts, Moxie Theatre, Intrepid Shakespeare Co., Ion Theatre, Playwrights Project, Sledgehammer, Evoke Dance Theater, Starlight, The Avo@Moonlight, 6th@Penn, The Ark, CCT, Mystery Cafe, Vantage Theater and The Fritz.
+Jim has appeared in 39 productions with LPT: You Can't Take It With You (twice); Wit; See How They Run; Joe vs The Volcano; Guys & Dolls; Harvey; Joyful Noise; Room Service; Boomers (twice); The Voysey Inheritance; Amadeus; Rehearsal for Murder; The Winslow Boy; 1776; A Man For All Seasons; Ring Round the Moon; My Fair Lady; The Lion, the Witch, and the Wardrobe; A Woman of No Importance; The Mystery of Edwin Drood; Festival of Christmas '99, ’04, '06, '14, ‘15 and 17 and 12 productions of An American Christmas.
+Other San Diego Theaters: The Old Globe, The Cygnet Theatre (Resident Artist), La Jolla Playhouse, San Diego Rep, North Coast Rep (Associate Artist), San Diego Musical Theater, New Village Arts, Moxie Theatre, Intrepid Shakespeare Co.
+(Resident Artist), Ion Theatre, Playwrights Project, Sledgehammer, Moonlight Amphitheater, Evoke Dance Theater, Starlight, The Avo@Moonlight, 6th@Penn, The Ark, CCT, Mystery Cafe, Scripps Ranch Theater and The Fritz.
 Awards: San Diego Critics Circle, Backstage West Dramalogue, KPBS Patte’, Bille and Robby.

 Noah is thrilled to be returning to Lamb's again (and to his home town) after joining the January remount of Fiddler on the Roof!
 A graduate of NYU's Tisch School of the Arts, Noah's recent credits include: Principal Swing covering 18 roles at Busch Gardens Williamsburg, Fred Jones (Scooby Doo Live!, 1st NA Tour), Melchior (Spring Awakening, LoS Portland), Freak/Eric Harris (Columbinus, Playwrights Horizons).
 Peace and love to the family both blood and otherwise.
 "Nani, Bumpa, Mom, Dad, Scott, Molly, the Yellows, and everyone else who's supported me along the way, you will always hold my deepest gratitude."